Using the AEM Pilot's Console

 The AEM Pilot generates a separate self-assessment report for each Quality Indicator.
 By selecting an “Export Self-Assessments” button on the Console, reports from all cycles of self-assessment for a Quality Indicator can be downloaded in a CSV file.

 Your next question might be, “How long will it take our crew to complete our first full set of cycles for all seven Quality Indicators?”
 The answer is, “It depends.”
 Your state’s or district’s existing status of accessibility, the knowledge and experience of the crew, and the efficiency with which the crew works together are a few variables to consider.
 If the AEM Pilot is your state's or district’s first experience considering accessibility, really delve into the self- and group studies to build your background knowledge.
 The more prepared your crew is, the more efficiently you’ll move through the self-assessment activities.

 Components of a Cycle of Self-Assessment

 Here is the process your crew will experience during a cycle of self-assessment for a Quality Indicator:

-- Prime your readiness: Reviewing a short list of guiding questions helps prime your readiness to measure your district’s current accessibility status against the Quality Indicator.
+- Prime your readiness: Reviewing a short list of guiding questions helps prime your readiness to measure your state's or district’s current accessibility status against the Quality Indicator.

 - Experience the Quality Indicators: Exemplars of how states and districts are implementing the Quality Indicator help your crew form a realistic perspective on your own setting.

-- Measure your current status: Your crew measures the extent to which your district is meeting the Quality Indicator along a rating scale.
+- Measure your current status: Your crew measures the extent to which your state or district is meeting the Quality Indicator along a rating scale.
 In Cycle 1, this is your baseline measurement.

 - Document the rationale for your rating: Your crew documents the rationale behind your measurement.
 What evidence did you use?
 This will be essential information when your crew returns for the next cycle.